openpathsampling/openpathsampling/docs/cli/compile/file_format.rst

 file or by an engine.
 Engines are always parsed before CVs, so we can use the engine that we defined above to provide the topology for our CV.
-Let's create a couple of MDTraj-based CVs; see our :ref:`documentation on compiling MDTraj CVs <cvs--mdtraj>` for more details on the keywords.
+Let's create a couple of MDTraj-based CVs; see our :ref:`documentation on compiling MDTraj CVs <cv--mdtraj>` for more details on the keywords.
 Note that this assumes it is in the same file as the engine definition above.

 .. code:: yaml